golang-leipzig/golang-leipzig.github.io/content/posts/meetup-33-wrapup.md

 }
 ```

-and let our function work with `Doer` interface instead of a concrete type.
+and let our function work with this `Doer` interface instead of a concrete type.
 This interface should be defined where it is used (and not in the net/http
 package, for example).
 On the flipside, sometimes you need central interfaces,
 e.g. [io.Reader](https://pkg.go.dev/io#Reader), or a database abstraction